geeofree/payments/README.md

 ### Users

-The application contains three (3) user types that drives interactions with other entities in the system:
+The application contains four (4) user types that drives the interaction with other entities in the system and are grouped as follows:

-1. Administrator - Manages users and system configurations; has read/write access to roles, users, and system configurations.
+#### Management

+Management users handle anything thats related to users in the system.

+- Master: The master user manages administrator users as well as the system configurations.
+- Administrator: Manages *client* users.

+#### Client

+Client users interact with products and create transactions in the system.

-2. Biller - Manages products that will be sold to customers.
+- Biller: Manages products that will be sold to customers.
-3. Customer - Product consumer.
+- Customer: Product consumer.

 ### Products & Transactions